 Journaling is a powerful tool when it comes to manifesting your dream life, so don’t waste any time.
 If you haven’t started a manifesting journal, now is the right time to take action.

-There are endless ideas on what you could write about in a journal; here are my 7 top ideas on things to journal about daily.
+There are endless ideas on what you could write about in a journal; here are my 7 top manifestation journaling prompts.
+Also check out these limiting beliefs journal prompts.

 But let’s now focus on some of the most popular types of journals, and why you might want to start one or the other.